oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > *NOTE: add link to new section 3.l.6 after PRs are merged.*

 ```
 Album = Record                          // model for the album
    1 artist           Artist            // artist associated with this album
    2 title            String            // commonly known title for this album
    3 pub_data         Publication-Data  // metadata about album publication
    4 tracks           Track [1..*]      // individual track descriptions
+   5 total_tracks     Integer{1..*}
-   5 cover_art        Image optional              // cover art image for this album
+   6 cover_art        Image optional    // cover art image for this album

 Publication-Data = Record               // who and when of publication
-   1 label            String                      // name of record label
+   1 publisher        String            // record label that released this album
-   2 rel_date         String /date                // and when did they let this drop
+   2 release_date     String /date      // and when did they let this drop

 Image = Record                          // pretty picture for the album or track
    1 image_format     Image-Format      // what type of image file?
    2 image_content    Binary            // the image data in the identified format

 Image-Format = Enumerated               // can only be one, but can extend list
    1 PNG
    2 JPG
+   3 GIF
 ```

 Artists have a name and one or more associated instruments that